RobTillaart/I2C_PWM_generator/README.md

 # I2C_PWM_generator

-Arduino UNO as a 6 channel I2C PWM generator
+Arduino UNO as a 6 channel I2C PWM generator.

-## Version: 0.1.0
+## Version: 0.1.1

 ## Description

 **Experimental**

 I2C_PWM_generator is a sketch to change an Arduino UNO in an I2C slave device to control the 6 PWM outputs of the Arduino UNO.

 One can think of this sketch as a co-processor that handles the 6 PWM channels independent of a main processor.
 The sketch was written after a question on GitHub